 - Meet Financial Aid Satisfactory Academic Progress (SAP) standards each semester.

-- If awarded, pass a Criminal History Background Check and submit Human Resources paperwork.
+- If awarded, pass a Criminal History Background Check and complete all Human Resources tasks.

 - If hired, abide by the Work-Study Employee Guidelines (listed below).

 Once hired, students are ACC employees.
 They are expected to earn their award by performing job specific duties and abiding by the following guidelines: